exakat/exakat/docs/Rules.rst

 The interfaces below are defined and are implemented by some classes.
-However, they are never used to enforce objects's class in the code, using `instanceof <http://php.net/manual/en/language.operators.type.php>`_ or a typehint.
+However, they are never used to enforce objects's class in the code, using `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ or a typehint.
 As they are currently used, those interfaces may be removed without change in behavior.

 .. code-block:: php